Skip to main content

 Annual Administrative Fee Process

-Each calendar year, the DNR will send invoices to vessels with active permits.
+Each calendar year, the DNR will send invoices to vessels with active permits starting each spring.
 Typically, you will have 60 days to pay this fee in order to keep your ballast water permit active.
 All information on how to complete the billing transaction will be included with your invoice.
 Note: The annual administrative fee applies even if you do not operate your vessel in Wisconsin waters during a given calendar year while a vessel possesses an active permit.

 Important Considerations Regarding Fees